Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Bus 434

-This option is an economical and fairly straight-forward way to get to the sights in Sintra without walking.
-The Sintra tourist bus route, Circuito da Pena, departs from the train station (Sintra Estacao) and makes stops at the important Sintra sights (including Moorish Castle and Pena Palace).
+This option is economical and fairly straight-forward.
+The Sintra tourist bus route, Circuito da Pena, departs from the train station (Sintra Estacao) and makes stops at all the important Sintra sights.

-Bus 434 departs frequently from directly outside the train station.
-Just follow everyone else and remember your patience.
 You can choose a one-way, round-trip or 24 hour Sintra Hop On Hop Off ticket.
-The all-day option is the only ticket that can be purchased online.
-It also includes Sintra Bus Line 435 (to Monserrate Palace), 403 (for Cabo da Roca) and 417 to Cascais.
-More info.
+The all-day option includes Line 435 (to Monserrate Palace), 403 (for Cabo da Roca) and 417 to Cascais.

 Sintra Sightseeing Car